a5482pick/Python-Chrome-App-Native-Messaging/README.md

 File n-m-e-h-1 is an alternative that can be renamed to native-messaging-example-host.
 This version shows how to communicate with the app WITHOUT using Python's struct.pack and struct.unpack.
 This is to aid translation in to other languages.

+File n-m-e-h-1b makes n-m-e-h-1 more rigorous (one line is improved).